 Students interested in applying to study at universities in other states or overseas or would like to know what courses are offered at universities elsewhere, should visit the Careers Office and speak with the Head of Careers.
-Information about the scholarships offered by the various universities, local, interstate and overseas, is available from Careers Office.
+Information about the scholarships offered by the various universities, local, interstate and overseas, is available from the Careers Office as well.